A Generic Graph Sparsification Framework using Deep Reinforcement Learning: Abstract

 \section{Abstract}

-Graph sparsification concerns data reduction where an edge-reduced graph of a similar structure is preferred.
-Existing methods are mostly sampling-based, which introduce high computation complexity in general and lack of flexibility for a different reduction objective.
-We present SparRL, the first general and effective reinforcement learning-based framework for graph sparsification.
+The interconnectedness and interdependence of modern graphs are growing ever more complex, causing enormous resources for processing, storage, communication, and decision-making of these graphs.
+In this work, we focus on the task \textit{graph sparsification}: an edge-reduced graph of a similar structure to the original graph is produced while various user-defined graph metrics are largely preserved.
+Existing graph sparsification methods are mostly sampling-based, which introduce high computation complexity in general and lack of flexibility for a different reduction objective.
+We present SparRL, the \textit{first generic and effective graph sparsification framework} enabled by deep reinforcement learning.
 SparRL can easily adapt to different reduction goals and promise graph-size-independent complexity.
 Extensive experiments show that SparRL outperforms all prevailing sparsification methods in producing high-quality sparsified graphs concerning a variety of objectives.